A rigorous introduction to linear models: An Appetizer: Beta-Bernoulli Model

-The prior information given by $p(\theta)$ might be wrong if it does not accurately represent our prior beliefs.
-However, this does not mean that the posterior $p(\theta | x)$ is not useful.
-A famous quote is ``all models are wrong, but some are useful" \citep{box1987empirical}.
-If the prior $p(\theta)$ approximates our beliefs, then the posterior $p(\theta | x)$ is also a good approximation to posterior beliefs. \end{mdframed}
+The prior $p(\theta)$ may not always accurately reflect true prior beliefs, and in such cases, it could be considered ``incorrect" or suboptimal.
+However, this does not necessarily render the resulting posterior $p(\theta \mid x)$ uninformative or useless.
+As famously stated: ``All models are wrong, but some are useful" \citep{box1987empirical}.
+If the prior $p(\theta)$ reasonably approximates our actual beliefs, then the resulting posterior $p(\theta \mid x)$ will also serve as a good approximation of the updated beliefs after observing the data. \end{remark}